-Broccoli osteoarthritis is the wonder food that does much more than protect against cancer.
+Broccoli osteoarthritis is the wonder food that does much more than protect against metastatic disease.

 Are you a meat and potatoes man; still on the black and white diet?
 It is not just your heart that is going to take strain.
 Joint pain is probably on the way too; colour is in, and not just for television.

 British scientists at the University of East Anglia are investigating the benefits of broccoli in the fight against arthritis.

 The researchers have found that a compound in broccoli called sulforaphane blocks the enzymes that cause joint destruction and trigger the inflammation and pain of arthritis.
-These toxic enzymes are released in a process called immobilisation arthritis; it's what happens when a joint is becomes fixated.
+These toxic enzymes are released in a process called immobilisation arthritis; it is what happens when a joint is becomes fixated.

 Broccoli has previously been associated with reduced risk of tumours but this is the first major study into its effects on joint degeneration.

-Broccoli fits neatly in with our healthy, slow foods that can be cooked fast philosophy.
+Broccoli fits neatly in with our nutritious, slow foods that can be cooked fast philosophy.
 The florets can be steamed in just a few minutes and the raw flowers are lovely on a salad.

 The project will explore how sulforaphane may act to slow or prevent the development of osteoarthritis, preparing the way for the first patient trials and could lead to safe new ways of preventing and treating this painful disease.